 These tools and keybinds are the most important part of editing.
 Stay away from your mouse unless you have to.
 Everything can be done with a keyboard when cutting.
 This will make you a faster editor.

 When I was doing the tests for running a daily news show, I went from taking two and a half hours to edit a 5-10 minute long video, to taking less than thirty minutes per video all because I took that time to really hone in on my keyboard.
-I created new shortcuts that I found that I needed.
-I created presets.
+I created new shortcuts and templates, new key binds and macros, and I created all sorts of different presets to quickly apply commonly used effects and transitions.
 I even rearranged my workspace to suit my needs while editing those kinds of videos.

-This next video is insane.
-But as Taran says, it isn't for beginners.
+This next video is not for beginners.
 But like I said in the beginning of this post, it is the best video I've ever seen pertaining to editing.
 However, you need to familiarize yourself with your software before you give this a go.
 One thing I can suggest is to just make a daily vlog...
 When I wanted to learn editing, I started a daily vlog... not to get views or to get famous, just to practice using a camera and to practice editing.
-(It also to helped me realize that just because I shot it, doesn't mean I have to include it in my final video)